Lwin Moe Aung: Early life

+Club career

+Adeyawady United

-In 2018 December, Ayeyawady United signed Lwin Myo Aung from I.S.P.E.
+In 2018 December, Ayeyawady United signed Lwin from I.S.P.E.
 He plays 37 international matches, scoring 5 goals for Myanmar U20.
 The young attacking midfielder proves that he has the capability to distribute from a more advanced position, especially in creating danger for his side.

+Yangon United

-Lwin Moe Aung joined Yangon United on a two-year loan deal.
+Lwin joined Yangon United on a two-year loan deal.
 However, the loan contract was eventually terminated and he did not make a single appearance.

-He is currently a free agent.
+Rayong

+In 2022, Lwin joined Thai League 2 team, Rayong.
+On 20 August 2022, he make his club debut in a league match against Ranong United.
+On 10 September 2022, he scored his debut goal against Chiangmai FC in a 2–0 away win.
+In Lwin first season with the Thai club, he recorded 12 goals and 8 assists in 32 appearances.
+In the following 2023-24 Thai League 2 season, Lwin scored the only goal in the opening league match against Lampang FC on 12 August 2023.
+The following match, he picked up an assist in a 1–0 away victory against Krabi FC.